huntabyte/shadcn-svelte/sites/docs/src/content/components/carousel.md

 ## API

-Use reactive state and the `bind:api` directive to get an instance of the carousel API.
+Use reactive state and the `setApi` callback to get an instance of the carousel API.

 <ComponentPreview name="carousel-api">